 Follow us on Facebook, Instagram, Twitter, YouTube, Wechat, Telegram @Gulliestours

 Italo-Argentina globetrotter with a unique crush both on South America and on Italy, country of birth, Serena has been travelling the world since birth and has lived in Brazil, Argentina, Germany and Italy.
-A child of parents both heavily involved in travel, Serena was born to be a travel agent and to bring her passion and words worldwide!
-A seasoned professional travel agent with over 26 years of experience in tourism, skilled translator, multitasking worker, and mum, she loves sharing her passion for travel discovering new emotions that suit her lifestyle.
+A child of parents both heavily involved in travel, Serena was born to be a travel agent and to bring her passion worldwide!
+A seasoned professional travel agent with over 26 years of experience in tourism, multitasking worker, and mum, she loves sharing her passion for travel delighting travelers with unique, unexpected, and once-in-a-lifetime experiences.

 Argentina is a traveler´s paradise: gorgeous landscapes, cosmopolitan cities with European flair, lively local culture, tango and Malbec wines.
 Argentina, the land of Silver and the land of 6 continents offers unique experiences from the endless Pampas in the Northwest, through Mesopotamia, to the majestic breathtaking Iguazu Falls, one of the most spectacular natural wonders in the world, in the North East bordering Brazil, Argentina and Paraguay, to Cordoba in the heart of Argentina and the city of Tango and football in the region of Buenos Aires, to the wine region of Mendoza in Cuyo, until stunning landscapes, glaciers, marine life in Patagonia and the southernmost area of Tierra del Fuego, the neverending sand beaches along the coastline and the protected areas for wild animals as Peninsula Valdes and Punta Tombo, with plenty of exotic wildlife, colonial cities with superb cuisine and vibrant culture.This is Argentina, a diverse and welcoming land of contrasts which will undoubtedly entice visitors of all ages, year round.